 - Termination frequency: By default, Chaos Monkey has a mean time between terminations of two days.
 This means it will shut down an instance every two days.
 You can also set a minimum time between terminations, which defaults to one day meaning the monkey won't kill more than once a day for each group.

 - Grouping: Chaos Monkey operates on groups of instances.
 You can configure whether the monkey defines a 'group' as an app, stack, or cluster.
 It will then terminate a random instance within one of those groups.

 - Exceptions: You can keep the monkey away from certain instances.
 In the image shown above, Chaos Monkey is set to not touch instances in the prod account in the us-west-2 region with a stack of "staging" and a blank detail.

 For information on how to build and deploy Chaos Monkey using Spinnaker, check this guide on GitHub.
 You can also tap into the brains of experienced developers on the Spinnaker Slack Channel for personalized assistance.

 Get hands-on instruction on configuring Chaos Monkey in Spinnaker

 As someone who "sleeps better as more apps prove their resiliency in production" thanks to Chaos Monkey, Basgall is more than ready to show you exactly how to configure and run Chaos Monkey to integrate with a running Spinnaker installation.

-With only a few days to go, the last tickets to the Summit are being snapped up by the minute.
+Tickets to the Summit are being snapped up by the minute.
 Grab your ticket here to explore Spinnaker and network with the best and brightest in software delivery.